 This course is designed to allow students to develop their skills in surfing.
 Students will be provided with equipment for this course.
 The course consists of a practical surfing component at a beach location paired with fitness for surfing through a variety of activities.
+Some of these activities will be school based.
 Note: The Carine SHS Water Safety Policy will be adhered to at all times during this course.

-#Boys Team Games and Leadership: Semester 1 and/or 2 Prerequisite: none
+#Boys Team Games and Leadership: Semester 1 and/or Semester 2 Prerequisite: none